yihui/servr/README.md

 servr -b -p4000  # change port to 4000
 ```

+## Serve and watch a directory

+Similar to `httd()`, the function `httw()` can both serve and watch a directory.
+If you are viewing an HTML file in the browser, it will be automatically
+refreshed whenever there are any changes in the directory (e.g. you added,
+deleted, or modified certain files in the directory).

 ## Serve dynamic documents

 Besides `httd()`, there are functions `jekyll()`, `rmdv1()`, and `rmdv2()` in